pettis1996/SongsSearchEngine/README.md

 Start the application by executing RunApplication.java.

+### JAR Executable

+Find the SongsSearchEngine.jar file and run it.
+Use this command on the terminal for debugging, if something goes wrong.
+`java -jar SongsSearchEngine.jar`

 # 3. Getting Started

 **Step 1**

 Click 'OK' on the Welcome Message.
 An input dialog should appear asking for the root path directory.
 Copy and paste your root path directory of the project to the text field and click 'OK'.

+***Note: Path is important for loading the index!***

 **Example Input**: